-The Buildings Efficiency Guidance provides guidance for assessing the greenhouse gas (GHG) impacts of buildings sector energy efficiency policies.
-The guidance provides a stepwise approach for estimating the effects of policy design characteristics and barriers associated with regulatory and financial support policies on GHG impacts.
+The Buildings Efficiency Assessment Guide provides guidance for assessing the greenhouse gas (GHG) impacts of buildings sector energy efficiency policies.
+The Guide provides a step-wise approach for estimating the effects of policy design characteristics and barriers associated with regulatory and financial support policies on GHG impacts.

-This guidance specifically covers regulatory and financial support policies that address both new building stock and existing building stock with retrofit.
+This Assessment Guide specifically covers regulatory and financial support policies that address both new building stock and existing building stock with retrofit.
 Users are guided on how to estimate the impacts of these policies for the residential sector, although this guidance may also be used for the commercial and public sectors.
-The guidance focuses on the assessment of impacts from built-in energy loads, including space heating, cooling, lighting and hot water.
-The guidance does not assess the impacts of appliances that are unrelated to heating, cooling and hot water.
+The Guide focuses on the assessment of impacts from built-in energy loads, including space heating, cooling, lighting and hot water.
+It does not assess the impacts of appliances that are unrelated to heating, cooling and hot water.

-The guidance helps users answer the following questions:
+The Assessment Guide helps users answer the following questions:

 These chapters provide an introduction to the guidance and an overview of objectives users may have in assessing the GHG impacts of buildings policies.
 This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.

 This section provides an overview of buildings sector policies and identifies the policies to which this guidance can be applied.
 It also lays out an overview of the steps involved in assessing the GHG impacts of buildings policies, and provides guidance on planning the assessment.